 Heat Pump Dos and Don’ts

-However, there’s a right way and a wrong way to use these systems, just like there is with a furnace or air conditioning system.
-Air Comfort Heating & Air Conditioning, Inc., is here with a few do’s and don’ts when it comes to getting the most out of your heat pump.
+However, there's a right and wrong way to use these systems, just like a furnace or air conditioning system.
+Air Comfort Heating & Air Conditioning, Inc. has a few dos and don'ts to get the most out of your heat pump.

 Do: Take Things Gradually